 A little over 2 hours from Jacksonville sits Rainbow Springs State Park.
 The spring head that feeds the Rainbow River is located at the park along with lots of fun for the whole family.
+Plan to pack a picnic lunch and spend the day at one of our favorite day trips from Jacksonville.

 Rainbow Springs State Park offers a wide variety of activities kids of all ages will enjoy.
 Costing just a few dollars per person to enter the park, you can easily spend the day exploring and swimming in the cool waters of the Rainbow River.